oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 #### Filter Option

-The `filter` option within the `LIST` capability specifies that a filter can be applied when listing the collection.
+The `filter` option specifies that a filter can be applied when listing the collection.

 ```rsdl
 service {